neomaxzero/blog/src/posts/008-mjs-modularity-principles-2.md

 My notes are fully based on the text, so, if you want to check exactly what the author said please refer to the highlights.*

-The first part gave you the essentials to modularity, in this part I'm going to complement this concepts with Consistent, Resilient, Unambiguous, Simple and Tiny (CRUST).
+The first part gave you the essentials to modularity, in this part I'm going to complement this concepts with a set of new considerations with should follow to achieve a modularity awareness: Consistent, Resilient, Unambiguous, Simple and Tiny (CRUST).

-This requirements apply to **any** layer (package, file, function), and the idea is that if we follow this principles we'll come up with a *modular* design.
-I found this points obvious but really neccessary to explicit.
+This requirements apply to **any** layer of a system we are crafting(package, file, function), and the idea is that if we follow this principles we'll come up with a *modular* design.
+I found this points very important, a little bit obvious but really neccessary to explicit.
 Most of the time we are aware of this points but we don't know at which level.
 It's a good exercise to ask yourself frequently how in line with this concepts our modules are.

 ## Consistency